 Keep in mind the scoring threshold (and score weighting) is not a one-and-done decision.
-Until you have hard data behind your scoring plan, you’re going to be guessing about what factors indicate a high-quality, interested leads.
-You are going to get it wrong, and that’s OK.
-Plan on 2-3 months for your implementation to start showing measurable results, and then adjust your scoring model accordingly.
+Until you have hard data behind your scoring plan, you’re going to be guessing about what factors indicate high-quality, interested leads.
+You are going to get it wrong, and that’s ok.
+Plan 2-3 months for your implementation to start showing measurable results, and then adjust your scoring model accordingly.

 And then?
 Adjust it again, and again, and again.
 Buying cycles shift and your products and solutions will change.
 Your content and campaign strategies change.
 And your lead scoring will need to ebb and flow forever alongside it.

 Leads that reach your predetermined scoring threshold can be considered Marketing Qualified Leads and processed into the sales queue for follow up.